 Painful progressive flatfoot, otherwise known as Tibialis Posterior Tendonitis, is caused by inflammation of the tendon of the tibialis posterior.
 The tendon then becomes inflamed, stretched or suffers a partial or total tear.
 The arch looks like it collapsed.
 If left untreated, this condition may lead to severe disability and chronic pain.
 Some people are predisposed to this condition if they have flat feet or an abnormal attachment of the tendon to the bones in the midfoot.

 Nonsteroidal anti-inflammatory medications, ice, physical therapy, supportive taping and bracing, or orthotic devices are the common ways of treating painful progressive flatfoot.
 Contact our office for an evaluation, In some cases, a surgical operation may need to be performed to repair the torn or damaged tendon and restore normal function.
 To prevent reinjury, orthotic devices may be recommended.
 In severe cases, surgery on the midfoot bones may be necessary to treat the associated flatfoot condition.
-While Dr. Young does not perform this type of surgery, she can recommend you to a surgeon with experience in this area.
+While Dr. Williams does not perform this type of surgery, she can recommend you to a surgeon with experience in this area.